mtmanning93/Reach_reports/README.md

 #### `Crispy Forms`

-Crispy forms allows your django forms to be styled with bootstrap.
-As my project was using bootstrap already it made sense to have a uniformed styling.
+Crispy forms allow your Django forms to be styled with Bootstrap.
+As my project was using Bootstrap already it made sense to have a uniform styling.

 To install crispy-forms in the command line:

     pip install django-crispy-forms

-Next add to your settings:
+Next, add to your settings:

     INSTALLED_APPS = [
         'crispy_forms',